ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 For example, you can write AQL rules to identify person tokens from the email metadata fields.
 You then use that information as strong clues when you decide whether a capitalized token in the email text is a person name.
 In general, the email metadata is not part of the actual email message, but the application can make this metadata available to the extractor by using an external view.

-This means that at run time, for each email that must be processed, the application can pass the email text as document text (to populate the view `Document`).
+For each email that must be processed, the application can pass the email text as document text (to populate the view `Document`) at run time.
 It can also pass the extra metadata by using an appropriately defined external view.

 The following statement defines an external view that is named `EmailMetadata`.
 The external view has a schema that contains three fields of type Text.
 At run time, the view `EmailMetadata` is automatically populated from an external type named `EmailMetadataSrc`.
 You can then reference the `EmailMetadata` view in your AQL rules, similarly to how you would reference any other view.